Post written by Leo Babauta.

 A nice side benefit is Scott & Chelsea and Jesse & Joanna are some of the most health-conscious people I know — the dinner was extremely healthy and delicious, and I went away even more inspired to get fit and live a healthy life.
 I love people like that.

-I’ve met a lot of passionate, smart, inspired people since moving to San Francisco — people like Tim Ferriss and Matt Mullenweg and Tynan and Corbett Barr and Oleg and Barron and more.
+I’ve met a lot of passionate, smart, inspired people since moving to San Francisco — people like Matt Mullenweg and Tynan and Corbett Barr and Oleg and Barron and more.
 It’s incredible to talk with people like that, and you can’t walk away from them without getting a bit revved up.

 While I try to lead a life of minimalism, I’ve learned that minimalism can be done anywhere you go … and it doesn’t require that you move to a farm or give up your contact with people.
 Just the opposite: minimalism is about giving up consumption in favor of doing things you’re passionate about and having real relationships with a few people you really value.
 I’d much rather have a conversation with someone doing something amazing than go shopping.